20jam/php-oop/readme.md

 `composer phpcbf`

-**Please run phpcs and slove all issues before creating a pull request**
+**Please run phpcs and solve all issues before creating a pull request**

 (i) This project is not about a real code lib.
 It's about OOP examples for better understanding.
 That's why the ruleset.xml exclude 2 fundamental PSR1 rules.